5 Identity Attacks that Exploit Your Broken Authentication

 Credential theft from phishing is often the first stage of the cyber kill chain.
 According to the Verizon 2017 Data Breach Investigations Report, 81% of breaches used stolen and/or weak credentials.

-- Attacker acquires a list of emails or phone numbers and designs a generic call to action that’s relevant for that list (such as a fake Google login page).
+- Attacker acquires a list of emails or phone numbers and designs a generic cal to action that's relevant for that list (such as a fake Google login page).

 - The phishing message is broadly distributed, and the attacker waits to see which credentials are collected.

-- The attacker uses stolen credentials to access the data they are after or adopts that identity for a more targeted attack on a high-value employee.
+- The attacker user stolen credentials to access the data they are after or adopts that identity for a more targeted attack on a high-value employee.

 - Attacker crafts a phishing message designed to appear legitimate, such as pretending to be a colleague and referencing a topical situation, such as a recent company party that the attacker learned of online.